tuheli/node-stack-template/README.md

-Boilerplate code for node stack applications.
+Boilerplate code for node stack applications using aws postgres.